(Photo by Lawrence Iles/Icon Sportswire)

 |Kenyan Drake (Arizona production only)||2.17|

-…and here are the top five luckiest wide receivers at risk for regression:
+…and here are the top five luckiest wide receivers who were at risk for regression:

 |Player||TDs Scored Over Expected in 2019|

 It is important to give these numbers some context.
-A player appearing on one of these lists does not necessarily mean they will be a bust in 2020.
-Players can maintain touchdown rates higher than the league average due to talent, scheme fit, high usage near the goal line, and overall efficient offenses.
-When these factors are not in place, or when they may not continue to be in place, we need to worry about the potential for these players to bust.
+A player appearing on one of these lists did not necessarily mean they would be a bust in 2020.
+It is entirely possible for players to maintain touchdown rates higher than the league average due to talent, scheme fit, high usage near the goal line, and overall efficient offenses.
+When these factors are not in place, or when they may not continue to be in place, we really need to worry about the potential for these players to bust.

-I’m not particularly worried about any of the wide receivers on this list, for example.
-While Adam Thielen scored over 4 more touchdowns than expected last year, Stefon Diggs being traded to the Bills opens up 94 targets in the Vikings’ offense.
-Though Thielen will not absorb every single one of those targets, he will be the undisputed number one option in that passing game, and could accordingly see a bump in targets and yardage that would offset some of the potential losses from touchdown regression.
-Also, Thielen was hurt for much of last year, so it’s not as if those extra touchdowns led to a monster season that’s inflating his ADP.
-Much the same logic goes for Cooper Kupp, who is now in a passing game without Brandin Cooks and Todd Gurley.
+In 2020, I wasn’t particularly worried about any of the wide receivers on this list, for example.
+While Adam Thielen scored over four more touchdowns than expected, Stefon Diggs being traded to the Bills opened up 94 targets in the Vikings’ offense.
+Though Thielen was obviously not going to absorb every single one of those targets, he entered the year as the undisputed number one option in that passing game (though, as we know, Justin Jefferson eventually had something to say about that).

 Red Flag #2: Changing Situations

-We have already discussed how changing situations at running back can contribute to touchdown regression.
+We have already mentioned how changing situations at running back can exacerbate touchdown regression.
 What about a change of scenery when considered on its own, though?
 Are players on new teams more likely to bust?

-The sample size of course cannot be nearly as large or robust here, but I analyzed the ADPs and end-of-season finishes of every wide receiver from the last five years being drafted inside the top 50 overall players that were on a new team at the beginning of a season.
+The sample size of course cannot be nearly as large or robust here, but I analyzed the ADPs and end-of-season finishes of every wide receiver from 2015-2019 being drafted inside the top 50 overall players, who were also on a new team at the beginning of the season.
 Here were the results:

 |Player||Positional ADP||Positional Finish (PPR Scoring)||Difference|